thinkbiosolution/Medical-Permissions/README.md

 }
 ```

-Since records cannot be accessed until a patient provides their name, and dates are
-associated with ethereum addresses, the time range is essentially private since patients
-cannot be mapped to their current stay until they provide their name.

 The contract can be [destroyed](./contracts/TokenDestructible.sol) and the remaining token balance is returned to the owner of the contract.